Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/PO/sprint-n-template/task-0-example-task.md

 ## Requirements
 - List the requirements for this task.
+ - Include `[requirement:uuid:<uuidv4>]` backlink to `requiremnents.md` if derived from a requirement.
+ - Ensure bidirectional links: task → requirements and requirements → task.

 ## Acceptance Criteria
 - List the acceptance criteria for this task.